Avi29071991/Kotlin-Native/README.md

 This command performs the sharedNative module’s packForXcode task defined above.

-//TODO need to add screenshot

 Finally, xcode-frameworks directory and the framework appears.
 Xcode will refer this framework.

 ### Setting up shared library in IOS project

 First, create KotlinNativeShared/ios directory and Xcode project with this configuration in it.

-Single View Application
+* Single View: Application
-Product Name: SampleiOS
+* Product Name: SampleiOS
-Language: Swift
+* Language: Swift

 ![Sample project](screenshots/sample_ios.png)